-Have you found the work-rest balance?
-According to the Washington Post, the likely answer is “No”.
-A 2014 gallop poll showed the average American working almost 47 hours a week with 50% working even longer!
+According to the Washington Post, the likely answer is “No.” A 2022 Gallup poll showed the average American working 44 hours a week with 29% working even longer!
 It’s pretty obvious that as a nation we’re struggling to find the balance between work and rest.
 After all, “work” and being “busy” have become a part of our identity.
 It’s no surprise our workaholic attitude has begun to negatively impact our health and relationships.

 In fact, if we are putting more value and more focus on our work than anything else (including our relationship with God) – work has become an idol.
 That’s not only unhealthy, but it is sinful.

+By pausing from our busy lives, we can reflect on all God is doing and the opportunities He has provided.
+Resting enables us to go back to work more productively than when we left.
 If you are struggling with finding a work-rest balance, you’re not alone.
 Start by choosing one day this week to step back.
-Close the laptop, turn off email and yes, even your phone and do whatever recharges you.
+Close the laptop, turn off email and yes, even your phone, and do whatever recharges you.